kopuskopecik/aws-projects/README.md

 ## Description

-This repository contains materials related to the IT trainings like projects, hands-on trainings.
+This repository contains materials related to the IT trainings like projects, hands-on training.

 - [AWS Projects](README.md)